occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 you can use function composition!
 If you import `org.occurrent.application.composition.command.StreamCommandComposition.composeCommands` you can do like this:

 {% include macros/command/composition-example.md %}
-<div class="comment">If you're using an commands that takes and returns a "java.util.List" instead of a Stream, you can instead statically import "composeCommands"
+<div class="comment">If you're using commands that takes and returns a "java.util.List" instead of a Stream, you can instead statically import "composeCommands"
 from "org.occurrent.application.composition.command.ListCommandComposition".</div>

 Events returned from `WordGuessingGame.startNewGame(..)` will be appended to the event stream when calling `WordGuessingGame.makeGuess(..)` and the new domain events